Teach me something, NBC. Preferably with Justine Bateman.YouTube

 7. Art Snobs for Utility Regulation Do art openings really scream “responsible energy usage” to you?
 Me, either.
 Colorado Springs Utilities, you're better than this.
 Or at least we'd like to think you are.

 6. Don’t Be Jimmy...or RTD's Marketing Team We had some fun with this lame Colorado ad campaign for RTD last summer, and it had the grace to sort of fade away since then.
 But don’t you miss the time when PSAs had the good sense to just go for earnest and clumsily charming?
 That worked well enough, didn’t it?
 The way these campaigns so desperately try to hit the zeitgeist these days is sort of like watching a fifty-something “cool mom” try to relate with her seventeen-year-old by talking about this “PewDiePie” person she heard about on NPR.
 Uncomfortable.

-Since we started Westword, it has been defined as the free, independent voice of Denver, and we would like to keep it that way.
+Since we started Westword, it has been defined as the free, independent voice of Denver, and we'd like to keep it that way.
 With local media under siege, it's more important than ever for us to rally support behind funding our local journalism.
-You can help by participating in our "I Support" membership program, allowing us to keep covering Denver with no paywalls.
+You can help by participating in our "I Support" program, allowing us to keep offering readers access to our incisive coverage of local news, food and culture with no paywalls.